prateeksawhney97/Self-Driving-Car/README.md

 # Project Description :

-In this project, I use a neural network to clone car driving behavior.
+In this project, I used a neural network to clone car driving behavior.
 It is a supervised regression problem between the car steering angles and the road images in front of a car.
 Those images were taken from three different camera angles (from the center, the left and the right of the car).
 As image processing is involved, the model is using convolutional layers for automated feature engineering.

 # Training of the Model :